Jared-Mac/KAB-ML/README.md

 ### Conditional Feature:
 One of the deliverables we tried to aim for was:
 - The categorization of detected litter (e.g. Plastic, Paper, Organics,...).
-However, due to time constraints and interference by a third party, who were supposed to assists us in the development of this feature, we were unable to achieve this deliverable.
+However, due to time constraints and interference by a third party, who were supposed to assist us in the development of this feature, we were unable to achieve this deliverable.